scylladb/scylla-manager/docs/source/cluster-health-check.rst

    ╰────┴────────────┴───────────┴───────────┴───────────────┴──────────┴──────┴──────────┴────────┴──────────┴──────────────────────────────────────╯

 Scylla Manager reads CQL IP address and port from the node configuration, and can automatically detect TLS/SSL connection.
-There are two types of CQL health check `Credentials agnostic health check`_ and `CQL query health check`_.
+There are two types of CQL health check :ref:`credentials-agnostic-health-check` and :ref:`cql-query-health-check`.

 Node information
 ----------------